Natedeploys/docker-python-sandbox/README.md

 [link to sent2vec](https://github.com/epfml/sent2vec)

-3. Rename the model to model.bin and put it inside this repository folder on your machine.
+3. Rename the model to model.bin and put it inside this repository folder on your machine. **Anytime you add models, you will need to run step 4 again.**

 4. Using the command line, CD into this folder and build with the following command:

 `docker-compose up --build`

-3. Access the jupyter notebook at localhost:8080:
+5. Access the jupyter notebook at localhost:8080:

 [link to jupyter notebook](http://localhost:8080)

-4. Your models can go inside this folder
+## Tips

-5. For exiting the container use CTRL+D
+- For exiting the container use CTRL+D
-6. For starting the container again run:
+- For starting the container again run:

 `docker-compose up`